isa-ulisboa/greends-dms-exercises/dms_ex_03_install_mariadb.md

+# Data Management and Storage

-# Exercise 2.1 - Install and configure MariaDB
+# Exercise 3 - Install and configure MariaDB

 The goal of this exercise is to setup your environment to have a functional and secure  MariaDB service for your databases.
 We will install and review the selected IDE tool - DBeaver - to work with the database, in addition to the terminal.